h4sohail/electronic-store/README.md

 # Electronic Store

-This application emulates an application that would manage an Electronic Store.
-It uses JavaFX for the UI.
-The application is built using the Model View Controller design pattern.
+This application emulates an Electronic Store.
+It uses the JavaFX framework for the UI.
+The application is built using the Model View Controller design pattern with the principles of Enacpsulation, Abstraction, Inheritance and Polymorphism.

 ![](ui.gif)